bluenviron/mavp2p/README.md

 ./mavp2p udpb:192.168.7.255:5601 tcpc:exampleendpoint.com:5600
 ```

-Create a server that links together all UDP endpoints that connects to it:
+Create a server that links together all UDP endpoints that connect to it:
 ```
 ./mavp2p udps:0.0.0.0:5600
 ```